Stock market today: Wall Street drops as faltering Chinese economy sets off global slide

 Japanese stocks were an exception.
 The Nikkei 225 rose 0.6% after Japan reported unexpectedly strong growth in its economy during the spring.

-In the bond market, the yield on the 10-year Treasury slipped to 4.19% from 4.20% late Monday.
+In the bond market, the yield on the 10-year Treasury rose to 4.21% from 4.20% late Monday.
 It helps set rates for mortgages and other important loans.

 The two-year Treasury yield, which more closely follows expectations for the Fed, fell to 4.94% from 4.97%.